JanSharp/quick-adjustable-inserters/notes.md

   - [ ] happy little popup at both the pickup and drop positions (squares getting bigger and transparent)
   - [ ] with it lines connecting the 2, and a circle on the inserter base itself
   - [ ] do it in a way where there isn't any overlapping lines, so transparency doesn't screw us
+- [ ] maybe add very transparent white rendering in each tile that you can actually interact with
 - [ ] estimate inserter speed
 - [ ] add feature where you can place the inserter using this mods key bind and it will automatically uses the same pickup and drop vectors as the last modified inserter, if they have the same dimensions.
 - [ ] maybe add another key bind to place an inserter and instantly enter the configuration mode